Ifthekhar1342/AI-ML-based-project-works/A Vision-based Approach for Intelligent Transport System in Urban Area/README.md

 # Objective
 <p align="justify">
-This project aim to support the development of smart taffic management systems and autonomous driving systems in the heavy congestion traffic environments.
+This project aims to support the development of smart traffic management systems and autonomous driving systems in heavy-congestion traffic environments.
 </p>

 # Project Workflow